cjerrington/cjerrington.github.io/src/posts/2023-05-02-ubuntus-change-with-python-support.md

 ---
-title: Changes with Python's PIP Manager
+title: Ubuntu's change with Python support
-excerpt: Setting bookmark locations within the PowerShell console and quickly move into them
+excerpt: Discussing Python package manager PIP and recent changes Ubuntu has taken
 tags:
   - python
-  - shell
+  - linux
   - 100DaysToOffload
 ---

-Recently Ubuntu released their most recent release of 23.04 for the start of the year.
+Recently [Ubuntu](https://ubuntu.com/desktop) released their most recent release of 23.04 for the start of the year.
 Like any good developer you find time to test your scripts and programs on new operating systems and runtime environments for Python changes.
-However to be like a great Python developer, you use virtual environments.
+However to be like a great Python developer, you use [virtual environments](https://claytonerrington.com/blog/python-virtual-environments/).

-I wrote about [virtual environments](https://claytonerrington.com/blog/python-virtual-environments/) and Python before.
 With the new release of Ubuntu they adopted [PEP 668](https://peps.python.org/pep-0668/) to make Python base environments as “externally managed”.
 So what does this mean?

 ## PEP 668